wswslzp/shtthesis/README.md

 2. Open the document source file [shtthesis-user-guide.tex](shtthesis-user-guide.tex) and enjoy TeXing :smirk:

 ## License
-- The copyright of ShanghaiTech University logo (`shanghaitech-logo.pdf`) is owned by ShanghaiTech University
+- The copyright of ShanghaiTech University logo (`shanghaitech-emblem.pdf`) is owned by ShanghaiTech University
 - The rest of `shtthesis` project is licensed under GNU Public License v3, see [LICENSE](LICENSE) for details